kieranfraser/gym-push/README.md

 env.evaluate(random_notifications)

 ```
-> On completion, the local address of your validation results is printed to the screen:
+> On completion, the local address of your test results is printed to the screen:
 > <br>Results saved here:  c:\users\kieran\...\gym-push\gym_push\envs/results/validation/task1/

-#### Task 2: Obtaining validation results
+#### Task 2: Obtaining test results
-Simply pass *validation=True* to the *reset* method to ensure the environment is set to validation mode.
+Simply pass *validation=True* to the *reset* method to ensure the environment is using the test data.

 ```sh